reowst/sdk/FAQ.md

 ## Do you bill on bandwidth usage or on the amount reserved?

-Private networks reserve capacity for each player to ensure the best network quality for your players, so we bill on the bandwidth envelope specified, not on the amount actually used.
+Private networks reserve capacity for each player to ensure the best network quality, so we bill on the bandwidth envelope specified, not on the amount actually used.

 ## Can there be a different bandwidth envelope up and down?

 Yes.
 Game protocols are often asymmetric, so you may specify different envelopes for traffic up from the client to the server, and down from the server to the client.

+## Is the bandwidth envelope per-server, or per-player

+Each player has their own bandwidth envelope.

 ## What happens if I go over the bandwidth envelope?